lmrisdal/communicate-graphql/README.md

 # GraphQL-Dotnet sample

-Simple sample project using GraphQL with .NET Core 3.1.
+Example project using GraphQL with .NET Core 3.1.
 Includes an ASP.NET Core 3.1 webapi and an Azure Function version using GraphQL

 ## Getting Started